DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 ### Improving the language used in questions based on GIAS information

-We have a number of questions based on information we import from GIAS, for example ‘Special classes’, ‘Religious character’ and ‘Urban or rural.’
+We have several questions based on information we import from GIAS, for example, ‘Special classes’, ‘Religious character’ and ‘Urban or rural.’
 We need to consider if this language is well understood and what we should name things if it is not understood.

 ### Aligning SEND training options for mentors to available training

 In the prototype, we use the school’s SEND provision options in the list of SEND training options for mentors.
-This is not correct.
-The list should contain a common set of SEND training options for mentors.
+These options are not correct.
+The list should contain a standard set of SEND training options for mentors.

 ### Giving options for subject networks and associations based on the mentor’s subject